 The correct employment theory states that — for the economy as a whole — the average wage rate must rise in order to prevent unemployment and deflation.

-With the provable false standard employment theory economists bear the intellectual responsibility for the social devastation of unemployment.
+With the provably false standard employment theory economists bear the intellectual responsibility for the social devastation of unemployment.
 Since Keynes gave his diagnosis in ‘The Great Slump of 1930’ every economist could know that ‘what we economists have all learned, and many of us teach’ (Tobin) about the relationship between wage rate and employment for the economy as a whole is dead wrong.